chensxb97/object_detection_chatbot/README.md

 ## Object_detection_chatbot
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-This project involves using object detection algorithms to analyse the changes in crowd, vehicle and flight traffic on traffic and aerial images to understand the urban impact caused by Covid-19.
+This project involves using object detection algorithms to analyse the changes in crowd, vehicle and flight traffic on traffic-camera and aerial images to understand the urban impact caused by Covid-19.
 Pre-processed images are integrated with a Webex Teams Chatbot which aims to educate and inform the public on COVID-19 related insights.

 ## Table of Content
 - [Motivation](#motivation)